melodi-lab/gmtk/README.txt

    You might see an error message about 'ranlib', again safe to ignore.

-   If you wish to compile , then you can run:
+   If you wish to use a particular compiler, you can do:

+     make CC=gcc-4.2 CXX=g++-4.2

+   and if you wish to turn off all optimization, then do:

-     make MODULES=featureFileIO all
+     make OPTFLAGS= XOPTFLAGS=

+   See the top level Makefile for more such options.

 8) All of the binaries should now live in the subdirectories: